J.D. Vance, venture capitalist and author of Hillbilly Elegy, speaks on the American Dream and our Civilizational Crisis....

 The 50 Best Books of the 20th Century

-On the eve of the new millennium, the Intercollegiate Review published a list of the 50 worst and fifty best books of the 20th century.
-Although now approaching fifteen years since publication, this list tells us much about our recent historical inheritance, and provides a valuable reminder of the vitality of conservatism and the errors of liberalism.
+On the eve of the new millennium, the Intercollegiate Review published a list of the 50 worst and 50 best books of the 20th century.
+Although now approaching fifteen years since publication, this list tells us much about our recent historical inheritance and provides a valuable reminder of the vitality of conservatism and the errors of liberalism.

 This list was edited by Mark C. Henrie, Winfield J. C. Myers, and Jeffrey O. Nelson.

 The turn of the century is a time to take stock of the path we have followed, the better to discern where we ought to be going.
 Historical discernment requires coming to judgment about what has been noble, good, and beneficial in our time, but also about what has been base, bad, and harmful.
 In the life of the mind, what has our century produced that deserves admiration?
 What has it produced that deserves only contempt?

 Earlier this year, the Modern Library published a list styled The Hundred Best Nonfiction Books of the Twentieth Century.
 A list of significant books can make a compelling statement about how we are to understand an age.
 In judging the quality of a book, one necessarily judges the perception and the profundity which the book displays, as well as the character of the book’s influence.

 Yet many were dissatisfied with the several “Best” lists published in the past year, finding them biased, too contemporary, or simply careless.
 So the Intercollegiate Review (IR) set out to assemble its own critically serious roster of the Best—and the Worst—Books of the Century.
 To assist us in this task, we relied on the advice of a group of exceptional academics from a variety of disciplines.